 The male has a brilliant royal blue head and back and a warm reddish-orange throat and breast.
 The females are grayish with a subtler orange on the belly and elegant blue tinges on their wings.
 With their beautiful colors, bluebirds are a treat to sight out your window or through a telescope.

 You’ll often see bluebirds in open country, meadows, fields, and golf courses (especially if there’s a bird box).
 They’ll also perch in the open along fences or power lines, scanning the ground for prey.
-They feed by dropping to the ground onto insects or, in fall and winter, by perching on fruiting trees to gulp down berries.
+They feed by dropping to the ground onto insects (70% of their diet) or, in fall and winter, by perching on fruiting trees to gulp down berries (the remaining 30%).

 Gardeners love bluebirds because help out in the garden!
 They are voracious insect eaters, and can quickly rid a garden of pests.
 In summers, they are also a delightful vision among the flowers with their blue and red plumage—a fairy tale come alive!